CODES

 may portray, condone or encourage excessive participation in wagering, even if there is no explicit depiction or suggestion that the participation in wagering is a regular or frequent occurrence.
 These factors should be considered in the overall context of the advertisement or marketing communication.

-2.9 Advertising or Marketing Communication for a Wagering Product or Service must neither portray, condone or encourage peer pressure to wager nor disparage abstention from wagering activities.
+9. Advertising or Marketing Communication for a Wagering Product or Service must neither portray, condone or encourage peer pressure to wager nor disparage abstention from wagering activities.

-SECTION 2.9 Practice Note
+Section 2.9: Practice Note

 Advertising or marketing communication must not portray, condone or encourage criticism or ridicule for not engaging in wagering activities or disparage abstention from wagering, for example by mocking non-participants.